 - Translate those insights into actions and determine the best channel(s) to leverage.

+We hope you enjoyed this article disproving common myths and providing key voice of the customer trends and best practices to help your company's CX transformation.
 As mentioned previously, VOC is not a new term.
 It has been re-ignited as a differentiator due to its influence on customer service and customer satisfaction.
 Likewise, a strong understanding of what your customer expects does more than just improve the customer experience, it can have a great influence on your brand's relationship with customers.
 When a VOC program successfully incorporates customer preferences it can improve customer loyalty and overall customer retention, which increases overall customer lifetime value.
-Here are some additional TTEC article's on Voice of the Customer topics.
-Learn how to Accelerate VOC’s impact in your business, discover how to Change the Voice of Customer Conversation in the Contact Center, and explore how Capturing the Voice of the Customer Extends Well Beyond Surveys